Explanation of issues addressed by National 5G Energy Hub

 The project is divided into three phases.
-The first project phase starts this year and runs until the beginning of 2020.
+The first project phase started in 2018 and was finished in 2020.
 During this time, the basic techniques and software modules for the use of 5G technology in the energy sector will be developed.
-The second phase of the project will focus on the transfer to products and services (2020-2024), with particular support for medium-sized companies in their efforts to digitise products and services.
+The second phase of the project will focus on the transfer to products and services (2021-2024), with particular support for medium-sized companies in their efforts to digitise products and services.
 In the subsequent field test phase (2025-2028), further applications will be developed to solve the problems arising in the course of energy system transformation.

 TU Dresden / Institute of Power Engineering